 Imagine you are really interested in a product, service, or business.
 You are curious and want to get in touch.
 So, you click on “Contact Us” and BOOM!
 You receive a cold shower in the form of a contact form.

-In the minds of users, online contact form equals WAITING.
+In the minds of users, an online contact form equals WAITING.
 They are the voicemails of the internet that leave you hanging with a vague hope of receiving a response… at some point, if ever.

 The same set of feelings often goes for registration forms… either they have too many form fields half of which don’t even apply to you, or they are confusing, or just have a really outdated form design.
 There are a number of factors that could be causing your prospects to roll their eyes and give up.